gradle/gradle/design-docs/dependency-management-for-jvm-components.md

     - `NamedItemCollectionBuilder<BinarySpec>`
     - `NamedItemCollectionBuilder<SampleBinary>`
     - `NamedItemCollectionBuilder<SampleBinarySubType>`
+- Can execute lifecycle task of each created binary, individually and via 'assemble' task
+- Can access lifecycle task of binary via BinarySpec.buildTask
+- Friendly error message when annotated binary rule method:
+    - Does not have a single parameter of type BinaryTypeBuilder
+    - Parameter does not have a generic type
+    - Has a non-void return value
+- Friendly error message when supplied binary type:
+    - Does not extend `LibraryBinarySpec`
-- TBD
+    - Equals `LibraryBinarySpec`
+- Friendly error message when supplied binary implementation:
+    - Does not have a public no-arg constructor
+    - Does not implement binary type
+    - Does not extend `DefaultLibraryBinarySpec`
+- Friendly error message when attempting to register the same binary type with different implementations

 #### Open issues

-- Should split this up into several stories:
-    - Plugin declares the binary types and default implementations.
-    - Plugin defines the binaries for a library.
-These binaries are not visible to the build script author for configuration.
-    - Build author uses `libraries { }` DSL to configure binaries for a given component.
-Adds capability to configure a child object after the parent object has been configured.
-    - Build author uses `binaries { }` DSL to configure binaries for multiple components.
-Adds capability for an object to appear in multiple locations in the model.
-- Should use an annotation on the component spec to determine which property defines the binaries of the component, to allow component specific terminology for the outputs, and to allow various different output types and groupings.
+- Could use a single `@ComponentModel` annotation for all methods, and inspect signature to determine type
+- DefaultLibraryBinarySpec will expose internal api.
+Need a mechanism to provide binary implementation without subclassing.
 - Add 'plugin declares custom platform' story.
 - General mechanism to register a model collection and have rules that apply to each element of that collection.
 - Migrate the JVM and natives plugins to use this.
     - Need to be able to declare the target platform for the component type.
-    - Need to declare default implementation.
     - Need to expose general DSL for defining components of a given type.
     - Need to attach source sets to components.
 - Need to be able to specialise the `languages` and `binaries` collections in a subtype of `ComponentSpec`.

+### Story: Build author uses `libraries { }` DSL to configure binaries for a custom component

+Adds capability to configure a child object after the parent object has been configured.

+### Story: Build author uses `binaries { }` DSL to configure binaries for multiple components

+Adds capability for an object to appear in multiple locations in the model.

 ### Story: Custom plugin defines tasks from binaries